19. Tael, mace, candareen

-In the late 19th century, 1 dollar (Chinese yuan) was equivalent to 7 mace 2 candareens, which was 0.72 tael.
-One tael was subdivided into 10 mace; one mace into 10 candareens; and one candareen into 10 cash.
-In other words, 1 tael equaled 1000 cash.
+In the late 19th century, one dollar (or 圓jyun4 in Chinese) was equivalent to seven mace and two candareens which was about 0.72 tael.
+0.72 tael was approximately two shillings, two Frances and 50 Centimes, or 48 cents (USA).
+One tael was divided into ten mace; one mace into ten candareens; and one candareen into ten cash.
+In other words, one tael equaled 1000 cash.
+At this point, we see another denomination: cash, which is derived from Tamil kāsu but the Portuguese form caixa could also be a source.

 1st.
 The ( ) Kew-au shroff-shop, of which the responsible person is ( ) Yé-Kin-hung, in Government employ.